oestradiol/bsky-post-notifs-bot/README.md

 #### **API and Bluesky Errors**

-- **Retry Mechanism**: The bot attempts to issue requests and handle errors by retrying up to [`PER_REQ_MAX_RETRIES`](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/bsky/lib.rs#L158).
-This helps prevent single failures from interrupting the bot’s workflow.
+- **Retry Mechanism**: Attempts to issue requests and handle errors by retrying up to [`PER_REQ_MAX_RETRIES`](https://github.com/oestradiol/bsky-post-notifs-bot/blob/main/src/other/bsky/lib.rs#L158).
+This helps prevent single failures from interrupting the workflow.
 Authentication errors are managed by reauthenticating as needed.

-- **Error Handling**: Expected errors are managed accordingly, and persistent issues are flagged as `Api` or `BskyBug` errors, particularly if they are related to the Bluesky API.
+- **Error Handling**: Expected errors are managed accordingly, and persistent issues are flagged as `Api` or `BskyBug` errors.

 #### **ATrium Bugs**

-- **Bug Handling**: The bot includes safeguards to manage potential bugs in the ATrium library.
+- **Bug Handling**: Includes safeguards to manage potential bugs in the ATrium library.
 These are addressed as they occur.

 #### **Database Errors**